LoulouLinck/Cityvent/README.md

   - **Given** the user is in the events detail page, **when** the user clicks the button to see a chart of those events in all the cities as a comparison, **then** a chart with the number of upcoming events for every city, will be shown to the user.
   - </details>

-**SERVERLESS FUNCTIONS**
+**Serverless Functions**

->The Meet App can use serverless functions for event notifications, real-time data processing, user authentication, event recommendations, , and scalability.
+>The Meet App can use serverless functions for event notifications, real-time data processing, user authentication, event recommendations and scalability.
 By leveraging serverless technology, the app can efficiently handle backend processes, provide personalized experiences, and scale according to user demand.

 <!-- ![](./img/....png)